What we do

 We are who we are because of what we do and the scale on which we do it.

-Our 270 award wins in 2019 highlight our recognition in the market, and the quality of work trainees are involved in.
-Trainees are able to choose from a wealth of seats, to work with experts across our practice areas.
+Our trainees and apprentices are able to choose from a wealth of seats, to work with experts across our practice areas.

 Banking & Finance add

 This team works across the full spectrum of financial specialisms including Capital Markets, Project Finance and Funds to name just a few.
 Trainee work is no different, with tasks including drafting, assisting with signings and deal management.

 This is where contentious (investigations) and non-contentious (advice) client work lives.
 Trainees here get to interview witnesses and undertake complex market research.

 Covering Mergers & Acquisitions, Joint Ventures, Restructuring, Financial Disputes and Commercial Disputes, there’s certainly a lot to learn.
 Trainees will be involved in transactions for private and public companies.

 Dispute Resolution add

 With a split between International Arbitration, Restructuring, Financial Disputes and Commercial Disputes, work here is connected by resolving disputes between parties.

 Covering Energy, Environment, Construction and Rail, Trainee work will have a strong focus on business development, research and drafting.

 Think contentious and high court work.
 Employment law is constantly changing and trainees have to keep up with cases and rulings.